Samura Kamara

-Dr Samura Mathew Wilson Kamara is a Sierra Leonean politician and economist.
-He was the All Peoples Congress (APC) Party's candidate for President of Sierra Leone in the 2018 election.
+Dr Samura Mathew Wilson Kamara (30 April 1951) is a Sierra Leonean politician and economist.
+He was the All Peoples Congress (APC) Party's candidate for President of Sierra Leone in the 2018 election and 2023 election.
 He was the Minister of Foreign Affairs and International Cooperation of Sierra Leone from 2012 to 2017, Minister of Finance and Economic Development from 2009 to 2013, Governor of the Bank of Sierra Leone from 2007 to 2009, Financial Secretary in the Ministry of Finance during President Ahmad Tejan Kabbah's administration.